waywardgeek/infnoise/README.md

 a capacitor again) to reduce the value to below Vref.
 This is a literal implementation of multiplication mod Vref.

-The board level versions were simplified using a couple of tricks.
+The "fast" board level version uses two op-amps and comparator to impliment a modular multiplication using a couple of tricks.
 First, multiplication by 2 modulo Vsup is accomplished by multiplying relative to either GND or Vsup.
 When multiplying relative to GND, a 0.2V signal becomes 0.4V.
 When multiplying relative to a 3V Vsup, a 2.8V signal becomes 2.6V.
 The math comes out the same as if I'd multiplied relative to GND, and simply subtracted Vsup if the result was > Vsup:

     Vsup - 2*(Vsup - A) = Vsup = 2*Vsup + 2*A = 2*A - Vsup
+        = 2*A mod Vsup

 So, we multiply by 2 either way, and only subtract out Vsup if needed.
 This is identical to multiplication modulo Vsup.
+The comparator simply selects the output of one of the wo op-amps.

 A second trick used to create the "small" version was to notice that the output of the comparator could be used to combine both multiplier op-amps into 1.
 This abuse of the